 top of page

-Manila Cathedral: Surviving Earthquakes and Wars Over Half a Century
+Manila Cathedral: Surviving Earthquakes and Wars for Over Half a Century

 Manila Cathedral at night with statues, under a Philippine flag.
 Text reads "Manila Cathedral."
 Elegant architecture and deep blue sky.

-In this blog post, we will take you on a virtual tour of Manila Cathedral, delving into its incredible history spanning almost half a century, and its epic tale of survival and endurance in the face of adversity.
-Plus we include your comprehensive GUIDE to visiting the Philippines, and some very special offers from our partners at Klook.
+In this blog post, we will take you on a virtual tour of Manila Cathedral, delving into its incredible history spanning almost half a century and its epic tale of survival and endurance in the face of adversity.

 Stone cathedral facade with ornate arches and statues.
 Latin text visible above the door.
 Cloudy sky adds a solemn mood.